carpentries-incubator/docker-introduction/_episodes/09-practical-examples.md

 > ## Solution
-> Now let's think of our problem: we need to use the old script `convertbirthdaytoage.py` to get the age of people, and use the new script `heckdrinkinglimit.py` to find out if anyone is under the drinking age.
-Neither of the scripts is 100% compatible with your collegues' Python 3.3 environment.
+> Now let's think of our problem: we need to use the old script `convertbirthdaytoage.py` to get the age of people, and use the new script `checkdrinkinglimit.py` to find out if anyone is under the drinking age.
+Neither of the scripts is 100% compatible with your colleagues' Python 3.3 environment.
 To make sure they have a smooth workflow, we need to run the old script under Python2.7 environment, and the new script under Python 3.6.
 >
 > From what we have learnt, we know `DockerHub` provides images for both environments we need.
 What we need to do is simply pulling them down:
 >